versx/iPhoneController/README.md

 In order to reapply the SAM profile, you'll need to do the following:
 1. Copy `sam_pogo.mobileconfig` to your `bin` folder
 1. In AC2, click on the `Apple Configurator 2` menu and choose `Install Automation Tools`.
-1. In AC2, click on the `Apple Configurator 2` menu and choose `Preferences` > `Organization` > click on your org and choose `Export Supervision Identity` at the bottom left.
+1. In AC2, click on the `Apple Configurator 2` menu and choose `Preferences` > `Organization` > click on your org and choose `Export Supervision Identity` at the bottom left, then change format to `Unecrypted DER`.
 1. Move the .crt and .der files to your `bin` folder and rename them to `org.crt` and `org.der`.

 ## Updating